Amazon Alexa Smart Home Skill

 • Do not turn on the “Allow users to link their account to your skill from within your application or website” switch.
 This will require a Redirect URI, which won’t work.

 • Input all information required.
-Assuming your Home Assistant can be accessed by https://[YOUR HOME ASSISTANT URL].
-For Alexa account linking, by default, the standard port 443 is used.
+Assuming your Home Assistant can be accessed by https://[YOUR HOME ASSISTANT URL][:PORT], where PORT is the TCP port.
+The port can be omitted if it is 443.
+For Alexa account linking, by default, the standard port 443 is used by default.
 Use your firewall to forward this, if needed:

-Although it is possible to assign a different port, Alexa requires you use port 443, so make sure your firewall/proxy is forwarding via port 443.
+Although it is possible to assign a different port, it is preferable to use port 443, so in that case make sure your firewall/proxy is forwarding via port 443.

 Read more from the Alexa developer documentation about requirements for account linking.